Dzhoniq/data-analytics-portfolio/AB test_Cookie Cats/README.md

 But where should the gates be placed?
 Initially the first gate was placed at level 30, but in this notebook we're going to analyze an AB-test where we moved the first gate in Cookie Cats from level 30 to level 40.
 In particular, we will look at the impact on player retention.
 But before we get to that, a key step before undertaking any analysis is understanding the data.

-# Project 1: Pet products retailer's sales records analysis - Data clening, Data Validation and EDA
+# Project 1: "Cookie Cats" game's retention analysis using AB-test
 ## Project Overview:
-This project is my practical exam from DataCamp **Data Analyst Associate** Certification.
-It's about the sales records analysis of a reatiler of products for pets - PetMind.
-The are based in the United States.
-PetMind sells products that are mix of luxury items and everyday items.
-Luxutry items include toys.
-Everyday items include food.
-The company wants to increase sales by selling more everyday products repeatedly.
-They have been testing this approach for the last year.
-They now want a report on how repeat purchases impact sales.
-So, I will do data cleaning, data validation and then some exploaratiry data analysis to check the performance of their approach.
+Cookie Cats is a hugely popular mobile puzzle game developed by Tactile Entertainment.
+It's a classic "connect three"-style puzzle game where the player must connect tiles of the same color to clear the board and win the level.

+As players progress through the levels of the game, they will occasionally encounter gates that force them to wait a non-trivial amount of time or make an in-app purchase to progress.
+In addition to driving in-app purchases, these gates serve the important purpose of giving players an enforced break from playing the game, hopefully resulting in that the player's enjoyment of the game being increased and prolonged.

+But where should the gates be placed?
+Initially the first gate was placed at level 30, but in this notebook we analyzed an AB-test where we moved the first gate in Cookie Cats from level 30 to level 40.
+In particular, we looked at the impact on player retention.

 ## Installation and Setup
-To work on this project, download CSV file and the instruction file with the tasks under the folder.
+To work on this project, download CSV file under the folder.
 If you download jupyter noteboook (ipynb) in the folder, you can see the the description, tasks and step-by-step analysis with the python script.
-To provide you a reference and make comparison easier, I added final updated data set as an excel file as well.

 ## Codes and Resources Used
  - Python was used for this project